 If you know of any additional fundraising opportunities, please let us know!

-Thursday, August 4th - Elementary Performance: No program for Middle School.
-Elementary dress rehearsal will take place 10:00AM-12:00PM, and our final performance will be held at 7:00PM.
+Thursday, August 3rd - Elementary Performance: No program for Middle School.
+Elementary dress rehearsal will take place 10:00AM-12:00PM, and our final performance will be held at 7:00PM in the SLHS Auditorium.
 Please note that students will be asked to arrive early in order to prepare for their shows.
 This typically means between 6:30-6:45.
 We will keep you apprised with an exact time as we get closer.
 Please note: there is no admission fee for the shows!
 Coming to watch is completely free.
 Please invite friends and family to join the fun!

-Friday, August 5th - Mid-High Performance: Mid-High dress rehearsal will be held from 9:30AM-1:00PM, and our final performance will be held at 7:00PM.
+Friday, August 4th - Mid-High Performance: Mid-High dress rehearsal will be held from 9:30AM-1:00PM, and our final performance will be held at 7:00PM in the SLHS Auditorium.
 Please note that students will be asked to arrive early in order to prepare for their shows.
 This typically means between 6:30-6:45.
 We will keep you apprised with an exact time as we get closer.
 Please note: there is no admission fee for the shows!
 Coming to watch is completely free.
 Please invite friends and family to join the fun!

 Jenny Cort - Program Coordinator (email@example.com)